The Christmas Shoes - Donna VanLiere

 Each chapter begins with a quote.
 Most of the quotes are truly beautiful.
 However, the final chapter begins with a quote from Donna VanLiere herself, which seemed quite weird tbh.
 Isn’t she writing the whole book?
 Why plug another one of her works through a quote?

 Today is Christmas Day, so I guess I have been the biggest Grinch here by reviewing a beloved Christmas story this poorly.
 However, it just didn’t work for me.
 I am not a great fan of Christmassy tearjerkers as they all focus on sermonising about moral values and have become highly predictable.
-I am truly glad if it works for you, but they just don’t click to my reading tastes any more.
+I am truly glad if if these Hallmark-movie-style stories for you, but they just don’t click to my reading tastes any more.
+So do take this review with a pinch of salt.

 Comments